 Intel Core i7-1165G7

-The Intel Core i7-1165G7 is an energy-efficient quad-core SoC designed for sleek laptops and Ultrabooks.
+The Intel Core i7-1165G7 is a quad-core SoC designed for the sleeker laptops.
 The Tiger Lake-UP3 processor was unveiled in September 2020.
-It has four Hyper-Threading-enabled Willow Cove cores running at 2.8 GHz (base frequency @ 28 W TDP) Boosting up to 4.7 GHz (single-core Boost frequency).
-The all-core Boost frequency is limited to 4.1 GHz.
-The Core i7 was the second-fastest model of the TGL-UP3 lineup at launch.
-The more expensive Core i7-1185G7's base clock speed is 200 MHz higher, its Boost clock speed is 100 MHz higher, and its Iris Xe G7 iGPU is slightly faster as well at up to 1,350 MHz.
+It features four Hyper-Threading-enabled Willow Cove cores running at 2.8 GHz (base clock speed @ 28 W TDP) Boosting up to 4.7 GHz (single-core Boost frequency).
+The all-core Boost frequency is 4.1 GHz.
+The i7 was the second-fastest model of the TGL-UP3 lineup at launch.
+The costlier Core i7-1185G7's base clock speed is 200 MHz higher, its Boost clock speed is 100 MHz higher, and its Iris Xe G7 iGPU is slightly faster as well at up to 1,350 MHz.

-Tiger Lake brings multiple improvements over the older Comet Lake and Ice Lake product families including a sizeable performance-per-MHz boost.
-A Core i7-1165G7 is compatible with dual-channel DDR4-3200 or LPDDR4x-4267 RAM, has native PCI-Express 4.0 support (4 lanes) and hardware AI acceleration.
+A sizeable performance-per-MHz boost is one of the many benefits of the Tiger Lake generation compared to the older Comet Lake and Ice Lake product families.
+A Core i7-1165G7 is compatible with dual-channel DDR4-3200 or LPDDR4x-4267 RAM, supports PCI-Express 4.0 (4 lanes) and is capable of HW-accelerating certain AI workloads.
 The Thunderbolt 4, USB 4 and Wi-Fi 6 support is partially baked into the chip.
-The i7 CPU is manufactured on the second-gen 10 nm Intel SuperFin process that should be comparable to the 7 nm TSMC process Ryzen 4000 processors are manufactured on.
+The i7 CPU is manufactured on the second-gen 10 nm Intel SuperFin process that is supposed to be comparable to the 7 nm TSMC process Ryzen 4000 processors are manufactured on.
 Both the CPU cores and the iGPU have access to 12 MB of L3 cache.
-The SoC gets soldered straight to the motherboard (BGA1449 socket) and is extremely hard to replace.
+The SoC gets soldered straight to the motherboard (BGA1449 socket) and is not user-replaceable.

-The cooling system performance as well as the TDP settings will have a huge impact on the Boost sustainability, directly influencing the CPU performance.
+The Boost sustainability depends a lot on the cooling system performance as well as the TDP settings.
 The average Core i7-1165G7 from our database is just as fast as the Core i7-10610U, Core i7-10810U, Core i5-10300H, Core i7-8559U in multi-core benchmarks.
 In the meantime, the single-thread testing reveals the i7 to be just as fast as the Core i9-10900K, Ryzen 5 5600H, Ryzen 7 5800H, Ryzen 9 5950X, Ryzen 7 5800X, Core i7-11370H.
 This is a very decent CPU for thin and light laptops released in 2020 and 2021.
 While it is not quite as fast as the higher-wattage competition, the i7 will have no trouble chewing through the video editing and rendering jobs on the go with a bit of gaming possible as well (even if there is no dedicated graphics card).
 More on this below.

-The Tiger Lake-U processors are relatively energy-efficient thanks to the 10 nm manufacturing process and low core count.
-The default TDP of the TGL-UP3 series CPUs is in the range of 12 W to 28 W (the OEMs get to set the value according to their needs), making the i7 a good fit for thin and light laptops and high-end tablets alike.
-Performance sustainability is likely to be an issue in passively cooled setups.
+The 10 nm manufacturing process and low core count render the Tiger Lake-U processors relatively energy-efficient.
+The TGL-UP3 series CPUs' default TDP value is in the range of 12 W to 28 W (the OEMs get to set the value according to their needs), making the i7 a good fit for thin and light laptops and high-end tablets alike.
+Performance sustainability is likely to be an issue in passively cooled setups though.